Last Updated: 9/14/19

-Budget Campers is an extremely low-budget that offers 2-4 berth sleepervans and motorhomes.
-They are a child company of Tui Brands.
+Budget Campers is a child company of Tui Brands that offer extremely low-budget 2-4 berth sleepervans and motorhomes.
 Tui Brands holds several other rental companies—including Backpacker Sleepervans, Freedom Campers, and Tui Campers.

 All of the extra accessories are for hire, but their basics do include a fridge and fly screens.
 Remember, these are basic rental vehicles, so you may want to spend a little extra on the “for hire” items if you want to be more comfortable during your holiday.
 Accessories that are available for flat fees and daily rental fees are tables, chairs, BBQ, DVD players, high chairs, portable baby pens (cots), solar showers, snow chains, boogie boards, awnings, coolers, power inverters, child and booster seats, GPS, and tourism radios.
 It seems that some of the accessories available are more diverse than even their sister competitors.

 Budget Sleepervan is meant for simple travellers in need of a simple holiday.
 This 2 berth campervan is loaded with lots of marketing logos that will let everyone know you are renting a unit.
 This may not be a discreet option, however, it comes with all basic facilities you need, including a mini-kitchen, a rear bench/ double bed, and plenty of storage spaces.
 There's a small folding countertop that easily converts into a dining table.